ratatui/ratatui-website/src/how-to/render/display-text.md

 }
 ```

-You can even style a line appropriately:
+You can even style a full line directly:

 ```rust
 fn ui(_: &App, f: &mut Frame<'_>) {